sudhanshu-dhawan/toDo/README.md

 # React + Vite

-Go to the link :
+Go to the link : https://to-do-three-rose.vercel.app/

+OR

+📦 Installation
+1️⃣ Clone the Repository by git clone

+2️⃣ Navigate to the Project Directory cd todo

+3️⃣ Install Dependencies
+npm install

+4️⃣ Run the Development Server npm run dev

 ✅ Basic Functionality Testing
 1️⃣ Load the App